 Since most chassis and cross-members are in different locations, oil pan clearances are often a problem.
 Luckily, with the wide variety of aftermarket oil pans out there, people usually don’t have to build custom pans and pick-up tubes.
 It takes a little more effort to find exactly the right fit.

-Steering linkage can get tricky when trying to figure out how to navigate past the headers and around everything.
-In addition to that, many people upgrade their suspension and steering systems at the same time as the engine.
-With the wide variety of aftermarket components available, sometimes the combination of parts used can require an odd combination of steering linkage.
+Steering linkage can get tricky when figuring out how to navigate past the headers and around everything.
+In addition to that, many people upgrade their suspension and steering systems simultaneously as the engine.
+With the wide variety of aftermarket components available, sometimes the combination of parts used can require an odd combination of the steering linkage.

 Late-model engines usually have mounting brackets or bosses for air conditioning compressors.
 While this can make it convenient, the compressors are usually mounted on the lower sections of the engine.
 This can create problems when trying to get an engine between the frame rails.
 So, mounting the compressor in a different location is often necessary.
 In addition to the compressor, a lot of people have problems laying out the system and figuring out where the accumulator/dryer or fixed orifices go.

-While a driveshaft doesn’t seem like a big deal, people will sometimes run into problems either measuring the driveshaft or selecting the right yoke or flange.
-Once in a while, we run into a problem where people don’t tell the drive shaft shop that they put a blower on the car and it has 800 hp.
-So, they will bend the driveshaft or kick it out the side of the car when they hammer it.
+While a driveshaft doesn’t seem like a big deal, people will sometimes have problems either measuring the driveshaft or selecting the right yoke or flange.
+Once in a while, we run into a problem where people don’t tell the driveshaft shop that they put a blower on the car, and it has 800 hp.
+So, they will bend the driveshaft or kick it out of the side of the car when they hammer it.

 If the rest of the driveline is staying the same (designed for an early-model engine), sometimes getting a converter with the right flywheel pattern and transmission spline count can be tricky.
 There are aftermarket “hybrid” converters to solve this problem.

 Most of the issues mentioned above can be solved ahead of time with extensive research and forethought for system layouts.
-An engineering education isn’t required but practice makes perfect and it helps for novices to seek out help from experienced professionals.
-Today, there is a wealth of information available online, through magazines and at car shows.
+An education in engineering isn’t required, but practice makes perfect, and it can also help to seek out help from experienced professionals.
+Today, there is a wealth of information available online, through magazines, and at car shows.
 Odds are, you won’t be the first person to do that particular swap.
 Finally, don’t be afraid to go to an expert for help when it’s needed.
-It will save you a lot of time, money and headaches in the long run.
+It will save you a lot of time, money, and headaches in the long run.